Updated: 2025/Dec/31

 I2C

-known that the ds2482ow(4) device will not work as expected.
+it is known that the ds2482ow(4) device will not work as expected.

-The MCP2221 / MCP2221A chip will automatically detect and deal with a
+The MCP2221/MCP2221A chip will automatically detect and deal with a

 device that uses I2C clock stretching.